 FPWA envisions New York City as a City of Equal Opportunity where children and youth are well educated, families are adequately housed and fed, workers are employed at a living wage, seniors have the means to live comfortably and stay engaged with their community, quality health care is accessible to all, and neighborhoods are thriving.

-FPWA is an anti-poverty, policy, and advocacy nonprofit with a membership network of close to 200 human services and faith-based organizations.
+FPWA is an anti-poverty, policy, and advocacy nonprofit with a membership network of nearly 170 human services and faith-based organizations.
 For more than 95 years, FPWA has been a prominent force in New York City’s social services system, advocating for fair public policies, collaborating with partner agencies, growing our community-based membership network, and mobilizing our faith-based providers to meet the needs of New Yorkers.
 Each year, through our network of member agencies, FPWA reaches close to 1.5 million low-income New Yorkers of all ages, ethnicities, and denominations.

 FPWA strives to Build a City of Equal Opportunity where children, youth, individuals, families, and neighborhoods are provided with the resources and opportunities needed to thrive.
 Our work is focused around three central tenets: reducing poverty, advancing upward mobility, and creating shared prosperity.